nikithapotluri/RURAL-CARE/README.md

 # RURAL CARE

 ## Description
 RURAL CARE is an Android application aimed at improving healthcare accessibility and management for rural areas.
-It provides features such as booking appointments, accessing medical resources, and enhancing communication between healthcare providers and patients.
+It provides features such as accessing medical resources, and enhancing communication between healthcare providers and patients.

 ## Features
 - User Authentication